Drones developed by IIT Guwahati start-up to perform at R-Day event in Assam | Headlines

 - India

-''IIT Guwahati will maximize its efforts to provide drone-based services to the state and the region, considering the difficult terrain.
-The present UAV show at the Republic Day event will help publicize this technology for the benefit of people,'' he said.
+''IIT Guwahati will maximise its efforts to provide drone-based services to the state and the region, considering the difficult terrain.
+The present UAV show at the Republic Day event will help publicise this technology for the benefit of people,'' he said.

 Biswajit Dey of Drones Tech Lab said his start-up would like to provide UAV services to the region with all its expertise and expand its reach to various sectors.